Jack Charlton: 1990 World Cup

 Ireland eventually went out to the host country, Italy, 1–0 in the quarter-finals at the Stadio Olimpico.
-A lapse of concentration meant that Italy's Salvatore Schillaci scored on 38 minutes, and Ireland failed to build up enough chances to find the equalising goal.
-After returning to Dublin over 500,000 people turned out to welcome the team back.
+A lapse of concentration meant that Italy's Salvatore Schillaci scored on 38 minutes.
+Ireland failed to build up enough chances to find the equalising goal.
+After returning to Dublin, over 500,000 people turned out to welcome the team back.

 Euro 1992 qualifying

-Qualification for Euro 92 in Sweden left Ireland facing a group of England, Poland and Turkey.
-They opened in style with a 5–0 home win over the Turks and then drew 1–1 home and away with the English; Ireland were the better team than England in both encounters and Charlton said that they "twice let them off the hook" after Houghton missed easy chances in both games.
+Qualification for Euro 1992 in Sweden left Ireland facing a group of England, Poland and Turkey.
+They opened in style with a 5–0 home win over the Turks and then drew 1–1 home and away with the English; Ireland were the better team than England in both encounters, and Charlton said that they "twice let them off the hook" after Houghton missed easy chances in both games.
 A 0–0 draw at home with Poland followed, and they were then leading 3–1 in the return fixture in Poznań but conceded two late goals to end the match at 3–3.
 Ireland beat Turkey 3–1 in Istanbul despite the intimidating atmosphere of the İnönü Stadium, but were denied a place in the tournament as England scored a late equalizing goal in Poland to secure the point that would take them above Ireland in the group.

 1994 World Cup

-To qualify for the 1994 World Cup in the US, Ireland had to finish first or second in a seven team group of Spain, Denmark, Northern Ireland, Lithuania, Latvia, and Albania.
-Lithuania, Latvia and Albania proved to be little threat to the Irish, and both home and away fixtures against these three teams earned Ireland the maximum two points.
-The two most difficult fixtures – Denmark and Spain away – ended in goalless draws, and John Aldridge had a goal disallowed for offside against the Spanish which even Spain manager Javier Clemente said should have stood.
+To qualify for the 1994 World Cup in the US, Ireland had to finish first or second in a seven-team group of Spain, European champions Denmark, Northern Ireland, Lithuania, Latvia, and Albania.
+Lithuania, Latvia, and Albania proved to be little threat to the Irish, and both home and away matches against these three teams earned Ireland the maximum of two points.
+The two most difficult fixtures – Denmark and Spain away – ended in goalless draws.
+John Aldridge had a goal disallowed for offside against the Spanish which even Spain manager Javier Clemente said should have stood.
 Ireland then beat Northern Ireland 3–0 at home before settling for a 1–1 draw with Denmark.
 The qualification campaign was then derailed in the opening 26 minutes of the home tie with Spain as the Spanish took a three-goal lead; the game ended 3–1, with John Sheridan's late consolation eventually proving crucial at the end of the campaign.
 The final game was in Belfast against Northern Ireland during a tense period of The Troubles.
 Jimmy Quinn put Northern Ireland into the lead on 74 minutes, but four minutes later Alan McLoughlin scored the equalising goal to allow the Republic of Ireland to secure second place in the group due to their superior goals scored tally over Denmark.
 When Quinn scored Northern Ireland assistant manager Jimmy Nicholl shouted "Up yours!" to his counterpart Maurice Setters (Charlton's assistant); in response to this Charlton approached Northern Ireland manager Billy Bingham at the final whistle and told him "Up yours too, Billy".